About the Project

 Let’s see how I got here 👇🏻

-Starbucks employees occasionally need to locate and reprint receipts for customers after a transaction has already been completed.
-These requests can happen for a variety of reasons, such as returns, expense tracking, or when a customer simply forgot to ask for a receipt.
+Starbucks employees need to locate and reprint receipts for a variety of reasons, such as returns, expense tracking, or when a customer simply forgot to ask for a receipt.
 During busy store hours, employees need to resolve these requests quickly without disrupting the checkout process.

 Getting Started